Kelvintrc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Do not print oo

 Your script file should contain maximum 64 characters

+13. Floats - ' printf "%.2f \n" $NUM ' prints a number stored in the environment variable NUM with two decimal places, followed by a new line.